WarrenLab/minigraph-cactus-nf/README.md

   a set of jobs for each one, no matter how small.
 If you give it a list of chromosome names, it will instead run all of the unplaced sequence together as a single set of jobs.
-* `--finalReference`: sometimes the best assembly you have isn't the one you actually want to use as a reference downstream, e.g., because it isn't annotated.
-If this is the case, you can specify the best assembly with `--reference` so that it gets used as the alignment backbone, and then specify the assembly you actually want to use as a reference downstream with `--finalReference`.

 [mgc]: <https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md>
 [nf]: <https://www.nextflow.io/>